Laser Technik Ltd

 - We include domain name protection such that we deal with technical queries (and some scams and spam) associated with the name

 - Handle the configuration issues to route traffic to your web site and email to your (existing or new) mailbox

 - We ensure the annual renewal fee is paid in good time

 - We do not try to sell you unnecessary add-on services

 - We do not suggest names which risk future legal problems or massive cost increases

 - We do not mislead you with a low cost first year fee then charge excessively for future renewals

-- We use several domain name registrars having found what claims to be the UKs biggest unreliable (that’s 123reg, a subsidiary of GoDaddy).
-That means that if one is proving troublesome we shouldn’t have a problem with all our domains at once and if we did need to move provider it’s easier than when we decided we must move several hundred away from 123reg.
-There were further reports in November & December 2020 of DNS problems at 123reg and long support-call queues.
+We now use several domain name registrars.
+That means that if one is proving troublesome we shouldn’t have a problem with all our domains at once.
+If we did need to move provider it’s easier than when we decided we must move several hundred away from 123reg.
+The IT press continues to report problems at 123reg, for example in November & December 2020 extensive DNS problems, web and email not working, long support-call queues.

 If you choose to buy a name (or any internet service) elsewhere don’t let your judgement be swayed by special offers, read the small print carefully.
 Remember the only thing in life that’s free is the cheese in a mousetrap.